 Conclusion

-It can be concluded that relevant planning authority may impose conditions on a development application to make it satisfactory for approval or they may refuse an application if it cannot be approved as proposed.
+It can be concluded that the relevant planning authority may impose conditions on a development application to make it satisfactory for approval, or, they may refuse an application if it cannot be approved as proposed.
 However, decision-makers have an obligation to exercise their statutory responsibilities properly which must be reflected in any conditions or refusals.
 In particular, when imposing conditions they must be satisfy the four limbs in order to establish that a condition is valid and able to be imposed.
 This has been clearly demonstrated in the High Court in Western Australian Planning Commission v Temwood Holdings Pty Ltd (2004) 221 CLR 30 at [57], which supports that conditions run with the land and not any applicant.
 Furthermore, it has been demonstrated above in regards to effectively providing reasons for refusal which need to be clearly stated and related to a failure to comply with relevant planning consideration.
 Overall, if a party is not satisfied with either their conditions imposed or refusal there is further action a party can seek but is not within the scope of this paper.